jkozlova/Masks-for-MMU-Iris-dataset/README.md

 The ground-truth segmentation masks are supposed to be used for the assessment of the segmentation quality of iris images.

-# Publications

-This repository was used when preparing the following article:
-* Title: "Identifying a person by iris images using a neural network approach for the segmentation and feature extraction"
-* Authors: Yu.Kh.
-Ganeeva, E.V.
-Myasnikov
-* Journal: Computer Optics

 # Structure of Repository

 The data structure in the repository is as follows: